carlosvaztec/emtest/README.md

 # Module Test Runner Plugin

+*Experimenting with AI Agent, created in 18h using Augment agent.*

 A configurable IntelliJ IDEA plugin that allows you to run custom commands for Java and Scala test methods and classes.
 Perfect for Maven, Gradle, SBT, or custom test execution workflows.